 The school maintains a single central record of recruitment checks undertaken.
 Regulated Activity

 Schools are 'specified places' which means that the majority of staff and volunteers will be engaged in regulated activity.
-A fuller explanation of regulated activity can be found in Keeping Children Safe in Education (2019) part three.
+A fuller explanation of regulated activity can be found in Keeping Children Safe in Education (2022) Annexe E.